rainmanh/jumpscale_core8/docs/AYS/AYS-Introduction.md

 We use only one command `ays` to control everything:

-- Convert a blueprint to one or more AYS service instances by executing `ays blueprint`
+- Convert a blueprint to one or more AYS services by executing `ays repo blueprint`, which will configure all dependencies of each service.
-- Configure all dependencies of a given service by executing `ays init` on the AYS repository of the service
-- Install a service by executing `ays install`
+- Install services by executing `ays action install`
-- Start all services: `ays start`
-- Stop all services: `ays stop`
 - check `ays --help` for a complete list of available commands